 Now they are ready to add the crumb topping.

-First step to our crumb topping is mixing the peanut butter and butter.
+The first step to our crumb topping is mixing the peanut butter and butter.
 The butter does not have to be completely soft or even fully mixed.

 Now mix in the dry milk, salt and baking powder.

-When your dough balls are ready roll them into balls and brush with egg or milk.
+When your dough balls are ready, roll them into balls and brush with egg or milk.
 We used egg.
 And top with crumb mixture.

 Place your dough balls on a sheet pan lined with parchment paper and add more crumb mixture and press them kind of flat.
-The more crumb topping the better.
+The more crumb topping, the better.

 Start preheating your oven to 350 F and let them rise until they have almost doubled in size.